dynamic-labs/sdk-themes/README.md

 ## How to start the theme preview applicationno

-1. run `npm run start` in your terminal
+1. run `npm run up` in your terminal
 2. edit the themes in scss folder
 3. see the changes in the browser